mkurovski/multi_channel_bpr/README.md

 ### Usage
 1. Clone the repository
+2. Obtain the MovieLens 1M Dataset from [grouplens](https://grouplens.org/datasets/movielens/1m/) and unzip it
-2. Change to the cloned folder `cd multi_channel_bpr`
+3. Change to the cloned folder `cd multi_channel_bpr`
-3. Make sure you have `pandas`, `numpy` and `scikit-learn` installed in your environment
+4. Make sure you have `pandas`, `numpy` and `scikit-learn` installed in your environment
-4. Install the package with `python setup.py install`
+5. Install the package with `python setup.py install`
-5. Call the package with the command `multi_channel_bpr` followed by the respective parameters:
+6. Call the package with the command `multi_channel_bpr` followed by the respective parameters:
 	* `-d` (int): no. of latent features for user and item representations
 	* `-beta` [(float)]: share of unobserved feedback within the overall negative feedback
 	* `-lr` (float): learning rate for stochastic gradient descent